-As of early 2006, preferential tariff liberalisation had yet to begin in East Asia.
-The ASEAN-China FTA and the Japan bilateral FTAs with ASEANs are just starting to be phased in; the only FTA in the region that is close to being implemented, AFTA, does not count since almost none of intra-ASEAN trade uses the preferences.
-Since 'discrimination' is another word for 'preferential,' we can say that East Asia has not yet seen what happens when tariffs are cut on a discriminatory basis.
-To date, the smooth growth of intra-regional trade has been driven by unilateral tariff cutting.
-Consequently, the remarkably harmonious state of regional trade relations during the last two decades gives us little indication of how the system will react to future tensions including those arising from the impending discriminatory tariff liberalisation.
+As of early 2006, preferential tariff liberalization had yet to begin in East Asia.
+The PRC-ASEAN FTA and the Japan bilateral FTAs with ASEAN members are just starting to be phased in; the only FTA in the region that is close to being implemented, AFTA, does not count because almost none of intra-ASEAN trade uses the preferences.
+Because discrimination is another word for preferential, it can be said that East Asia has not yet seen what happens when tariffs are cut on a discriminatory basis.
+To date, the smooth growth of intraregional trade has been driven by unilateral tariff cutting.
+Consequently, the remarkably harmonious state of regional trade relations during the last two decades gives us little indication of how the system will react to future tensions, including those arising from the impending discriminatory tariff liberalization.

-Given the extreme interdependence of almost all East Asian manufacturers on intra-regional trade and given the near total absence of WTO discipline on the tariff reductions that made all this possible, the prospect of trade tensions should be worrying to all the governments and companies in the region.
-To date, the middle management of Factory Asia - the private companies - have done an excellent job of keeping East Asian trade running smoothly.
+Given the extreme interdependence of almost all East Asian manufacturers on intraregional trade and given the near total absence of WTO discipline on the tariff reductions that made all this possible, the prospect of trade tensions should be worrying to all the governments and companies in the region.
+To date, the middle management of Factory Asia-the private companies-has done an excellent job of keeping East Asian trade running smoothly.
 But middle management cannot solve all problems.
-If shocks to the system led some nations to start raising tariffs, rounds of tariff retaliation could lead to substantial disruption of intra-East Asian trade.
-Of course, everyone would be hurt by this, but it would not be the first time in the course of human events that small-minded disputes caused huge problems due to a lack of 'top-level' management.
-Avoiding such outcomes requires a broader perspective than that of any one nation or trade arrangement can provide.
+If shocks to the system led some economies to start raising tariffs, rounds of tariff retaliation could lead to substantial disruption of intra-East Asian trade.
+Of course, everyone would be hurt by this, but it would not be the first time in the course of human events that small-minded disputes caused huge problems due to a lack of top-level" management.
+Avoiding such outcomes requires a broader perspective than any one nation or trade arrangement can provide.
 In short, managing the noodle bowl should be a priority for all East Asian governments and companies.